Saint Nicholas Church, Bydgoszcz: Current church

 As a consequence, decision was made in 1923 to expand the church, while Father Bolesław Piechowski (1885 in Osówka-1942 in Dachau) was parish administrator.
 The design of the temple was prepared the same year by Stefan Cybichowski: the architect from Poznań had already realized many sacred buildings in Bydgoszcz, in Greater Poland and in Pomerania.

 He planned to keep only the walls of the original church and enlarge it in a Neo-baroque single-nave, three-bay edifice with a tower topped by a tented roof.

 Works started began in 1926, with the demolition of the nave and chapel of the old church.
 The construction of the new designed elements was carried out between 1927 and 1928.
 Thanks to the renovation, the church was extended northward by an additional bay, hence increasing the nave's length by 8 m and enlarging the openings to bring more light inside the temple.

 The church tower was erected in 1929: the three suspended bells came from the demolished wooden tower.
-The final works continued through the early 1930s with the delivering of the church furniture and the laying of a layer of plaster merging together the ancient and the new parts of the edifice.
+The final works continued through the early 1930s with the delivering of the church furniture and the laying of a layer of plaster merging the ancient and the new parts of the edifice.

 The expansion of the church radically transformed the building's shape into a majestic, neo-Baroque structure dominating the old Fordon.

 In September 1939, the church was damaged by bombing and was subsequently closed by the German occupation authorities until January 1940.
 On 2 October 1939, a public execution took place on the market square, in front of the wall of the parish church: among the eight victims were Wacław Wawrzyniak, the Mayor of Fordon, Fathers Henryk Antoni Szuman and Herbert Raszkowski.

 After the war, despite the difficulties, renovations and minor investments resumed: